diffblue/gitlab/.gitlab/issue_templates/Service Ping reporting and monitoring.md

 ## Service Ping process triggering (through a long-running SSH session)

-1. Connect to the `gprd` rails console.
+1. Connect to the `gprd` Rails console.
 1. Run `SubmitUsagePingService.new.execute`.
 This process requires more than 30 hours to complete.
 1. Find the last payload in the `raw_usage_data` table: `RawUsageData.last.payload`.
 1. Check the when the payload was sent: `RawUsageData.last.sent_at`.